The Frozen Ground: Is the Movie Based on a Real Serial Killer?

-Ted Bundy, Jeffrey Dahmer, John Wayne Gacy, and few other renowned serial killers have now become household names because, in the past, several movies and TV shows have either drawn inspiration from their heinous deeds or have simply documented or adapted their chilling true-crime stories.
+Ted Bundy, Jeffrey Dahmer, John Wayne Gacy, and a few other renowned serial killers have now become household names because, in the past, several movies and TV shows have either drawn inspiration from their heinous deeds or have simply documented or adapted their chilling true-crime stories.
 Among the world’s worst serial killers, Robert Hansen is still not a relatively well-recognized name.
 Even so, his Alaskan murder spree got enough attention to first receive a true-crime book adaptation and then a movie adaptation, ‘The Frozen Ground,’ in which John Cusack played him.
-So, yes, ‘The Frozen Ground’ is based on a true story and closely follows the tale of the savage killer who “bloodied the Alaskan Landscape.”
+So, yes, ‘The Frozen Ground’ is based on real events and closely follows the tale of the savage killer who “bloodied the Alaskan Landscape.”

 Yes, The Frozen Ground is based on a true story.
 It all started when the 1970s marked the beginning of the development of a seedier side of Alaska’s largest city, Anchorage.
 A 1300km trans-Alaska oil pipeline was being constructed, due to which construction workers enjoyed a steady cash flow.
 As a result, due to their copious earnings, new opportunities opened up for pimps, prostitutes, and drug dealers.
 Hansen, too, saw this development as an opportunity since escorts and strippers were easy targets for him.

-As shown in the film, he would first abduct these women and then keep then shackled for prolonged periods.
+As shown in the film, he would first abduct these women and then keep them shackled for prolonged periods.
 He then flew them to the wilderness in his private jet, purposefully released them, and then tracked them down to shoot them dead with his hunting rifle.
 In the town, Hansen lived a parallel life where he had a family and even owned a bakery.
-For 12 years, neither did his family nor anyone else in town, knew about his vile murderous acts.
+For 12 years, neither his family nor anyone else in town knew about his vile, murderous acts.
 But ultimately, a local Alaskan State Troopers sergeant Glenn Flothe (played by Nicolas Cage) was able to build a case against him, with the help of an FBI criminal psychological profile and the evidence provided by 17-year-old Cindy Paulson (played by Vanessa Hudgens), who was Hansen’s only surviving victim.

 Glenn Flothe’s tactful investigation paid off when Hansen eventually gave up and confessed to the murder of 17 women, along with the kidnap and rape of 30 others.
 As a result of his confession, Hansen was charged 461 years plus life in prison without being eligible for parole.
 He later also led troopers to several gravesites where he knew he had buried his victims.